Usamos "poco", "mucho", "bastante", "nada" y "nadie" para hablar de cantidades.

 Otro

 Hoy el tráfico está bien, todo va rápido.
-(Today the traffic is fine, everything is going fast.)
+(Today traffic is fine, everything is moving fast.)

 Este autobús no llega.
 Esperamos a otro.
-(This bus isn't coming.
-We will wait for another.)
+(This bus doesn't arrive.
+We wait for another one.)

 Cantidad grande (Large amount)TantoHay tanto tráfico en la ciudad hoy.
 (There is so much traffic in the city today.)